Trump can't deliver closing argument in New York civil fraud trial, judge rules

 Closings are the last opportunity to present legal arguments, and they are almost always conducted by lawyers, unless a defendant has chosen to represent themselves.
 Engoron pointed out that whether Trump would be allowed to speak was "completely at my discretion" under New York state law.

-In an email to the former president's legal team and lawyers from the New York Attorney General's Office on Jan.
+In a message to the former president's legal team and lawyers from the New York Attorney General's Office on Jan.
 5, Engoron laid out the conditions that Trump must adhere to if he wished to address the court.

 "He may not seek to introduce new evidence.
 He may not 'testify.'
 He may not comment on irrelevant matters.
 In particular, and without limitation, he may not deliver a campaign speech, and he may not impugn myself, my staff, plaintiff, plaintiff's staff, or the New York State Court System, none of which is relevant to this case," Engoron wrote, later calling the limits "reasonable" and "lawful."